-If your mark is showing as 'indicative only' it might change and could go up or down.
-You'll need to check back in a few days for your final grade.
+If your mark is showing as 'indicative only' it might change.
+You will need to check back in a few days for your final grade.

 If you have any other queries about your marks, get in touch with your Academic Administrative Support Centre, or contact your Course Administrator.